mitmelon/AnchorJS/README.md

 //Store in DB
 //call_db_function()

-//You can also use python or any language of your choice for your backend implimentation.
+//You can also use python or any language of your choice for your backend implementation.

 ```